 Wall lights don’t have to just blend into the background, if you prefer a traditional style in your living room opt for something more decorative.
 We love how the intricate design of this oak inspired wall light from Neptune fits perfectly in this simple grey living room.

-When considering where to position wall lights, above eye level is usually best as this will avoid any glare, but you could try moving them slightly lower so they could double up as task lighting.
+When considering where to position wall lights, above eye level is usually best as this will avoid any glare.

 4. Make a statement with Mid-century modern designs